OsvaldoYa22/OsvaldoYa22.github.io/_posts/2018-11-18-tcp-reverse_shellcode.md

   - Folium
   - Dash
 ---

 ![](/assets/images/Captura_folium_02.PNG)

 In this article, a brief explanation is provided about creating an interactive application that combines geographical data with powerful visualization tools.
+This application is based on the location of bars in Mexico City (data can be obtained from the following link: https://www.inegi.org.mx/app/descarga/ or you can access the pre-processed data in the following repository: https://github.com/OsvaldoYa22/Geospatial-Visualizations).

 The application allows filtering points or polygons according to user needs.
 Additionally, the `Geocoding API` and `Street View Static API` are used to enhance the user's visual experience.
 As a result, it's possible to download the map with the selected filters into an HTML file, utilizing Python.

 <iframe width="600" height="420" src="https://www.youtube.com/embed/fwHeeGhOidw"></iframe>

 **Importing Libraries and Preparation**